 In the world of family SUVs, the Toyota Highlander holds a special place.
-Its combination of safety, value, longevity and comfort is unsurpassed, as is its numerous trim levels and engine configurations, including a hybrid model.
+Its combination of safety, value, longevity, and comfort is unsurpassed, as are its numerous trim levels and engine configurations, including a hybrid model.
 With most models offering seating for up to seven, and some later versions up to eight, the Highlander is the perfect antidote to the dreaded minivan.

 1st Generation: 2000-2007

-For the most part, the first gen Highlanders suffered very few complaints.
+For the most part, the first-gen Highlanders suffered very few complaints.
 Those who bought the AWD hybrid models quickly learned the system was designed for use only on paved roads, discovering the electric motors would overheat and shut down during extreme off-road situations.
 Toyota later issued a recall for this problem due to poorly soldered transistors in the Intelligent Power Module controlling the system.
-There was also an issue with 2001 and 2002 V6 engine’s overheating due to a build up of oil sludge in the engine.
+There was also an issue with the 2001 and 2002 V6 engine’s overheating due to a build-up of oil sludge in the engine.
 Issues for used buyers include remembering to change the V6’s timing belt every 90,000 miles and issues with a check engine light related to a clogged charcoal canister (part of the emissions system) that can be quite costly to replace.
-Find a 2nd Generation Toyota Highlander for sale
+Find a 1st Generation Toyota Highlander for sale

 2nd Generation: 2008-2013